Gippsland Regional Aquatic Centre

-The grass will be greener for the Traralgon Croquet Club (TCC) on the other side of a move to the Glenview Park sporting precinct.
+The grass is greener for the Traralgon Croquet Club (TCC) on the other side of a move to the Glenview Park sporting precinct.

-An agreement has been reached between Latrobe City Council and TCC to develop a new croquet facility alongside the Traralgon Greyhound Racing Club and Latrobe Valley Racing Club at McNairn Road.
+An agreement was reached between Latrobe City Council and TCC to develop a new croquet facility alongside the Traralgon Greyhound Racing Club and Latrobe Valley Racing Club at McNairn Road.

-The current Breed Street centre is more than 60 years old and has limited capacity to host large events and simultaneous play.
+The previous Breed Street centre is more than 60 years old and has limited capacity to host large events and simultaneous play.

-The new site will include lighting to enable evening play, a new clubhouse and courts designed to maximise local usage and attract major competitions.
+The new site includes lighting to enable evening play, a new clubhouse and courts designed to maximise local usage and attract major competitions.

-The existing croquet club site will be utilised as part of the GRAC development.
+The former croquet club site will be utilised as part of the GRAC development.